 The kitchen is fully equipped and some villa rentals offer an open plan together with the living and dining areas that lead out to the covered patio where you can enjoy outdoor grilling and extra seating.
 Swim in the pool or relax in the loungers around it while taking in the breathtaking sea views.
 Other amenities can include free WiFi, cable TV, board games, high chair, cot/crib, safe, laundry facilities, iron and ironing board, and parking.

 Some rentals have an extra storage room if you’ve decided to bring your bike or other sports equipment with you.
 Other owners include airport transfers and the use of a local cell/mobile phone during your stay.

-Casual by day then island-sophisticated by night, Barbados cuisine is anything but bland.
-There’s abundance of fresh-caught and fried fish available in street stalls and luxury restaurants.
+Where to Eat & Drink - Casual by day then island-sophisticated by night, Barbados cuisine is anything but bland.
+There’s an abundance of fresh-caught and fried fish available in street stalls and luxury restaurants.
 The national dish here is Cou-cou (cornmeal and okra) and flying fish topped with spicy gravy.
 Spiced dishes like rice and pigeon peas, salt bread, the classical Caribbean roti, breadfruit, and beef stew are energizing and readily available almost anywhere on the island.
 Rum lovers are in for a treat too, since high-quality dark rum from the famous Mount Gay distillery (est. 1703) runs freely.

 Bridgetown is known as one of the nightlife capitals of the Caribbean.
 You’ll find everything from big-city sized discos to open-aired dance clubs, and bars with local bands banging out reggae, calypso, soca, and more.
 Dinner cruises also are popular, and a lingering dinner at one of the island’s great restaurants is always a romantic option.
 St. Lawrence Gap has staged dinner shows, street parties, and a variety of nightclubs with live music.